sandialabs/Arcus/README.md

 In .NET versions up to and including .NET 4.8 (which corresponds to .NET Standard 2.0), stricter parsing rules were enforced for `IPAddress` according to the IPv6 specification.
 Specifically, the presence of a terminal '%' character without a valid zone index is considered invalid in these versions.
 As a result, the input `abcd::%` fails to parse, leading to a null or failed address parsing depending on `Parse`/`TryParse`.
 This behavior represents a breaking change from Arcus's previous target of .NET Standard 1.3. and may provide confusion for .NET 4.8 / .NET Standard 2.0 versions.

-In contrast, in newer versions of .NET, including .NET 8 and .NET 9, the parsing rules have been relaxed.
+In contrast, in newer versions of .NET, including .NET 8 and .NET 9, and .NET 10 the parsing rules have been relaxed.
 The trailing '%' character is now ignored during parsing, allowing for inputs that would have previously failed.

 It is important to note that this scenario appears to be an extreme edge case, and developers should ensure that their applications handle `IPAddress` parsing appropriately across different target frameworks as expected.